+4 The federal term is "telecommunications carrier," which is defined to exclude aggregators of telephone service (47 C.F.R.
+51.5).

-concerning interconnection include those requiring every telecommunication service provider4 to interconnect with the facilities and equipment of other providers (47 C.F.R.
-51.100(a)) and requiring all providers to negotiate interconnection agreements in good faith (47 C.F.R.
-51.301).
-Access to the unbundled network elements of an incumbent local exchange company5 has to be nondiscriminatory (51 C.F.R.
+unbundled network elements of an incumbent local exchange company5 has to be nondiscriminatory (51 C.F.R.
 51.307).
 The wholesale prices for that access are regulated (cost-based, with a reasonable profit), and must be just, reasonable, and nondiscriminatory (47 C.F.R.
 51.321).

 Federal regulations establish duties and responsibilities for state commissions, like the PUCO, to make various decisions concerning interconnection on a case-by-case basis.
 That authority includes setting prices for access to the unbundled network elements subject to standards specified in federal regulations (47 C.F.R.
 51.501 to 51.517).
-The regulations detail use of total longrun incremental cost as the cost basis for prices, but allow a state commission to prescribe another basis (47 C.F.R.
+The regulations detail use of total long-run incremental cost as the cost basis for prices, but allow a state commission to prescribe another basis (47 C.F.R.
 51.503(b)).

-Federal regulations also require a local exchange company to make its telecommunications services available for resale to other providers (except aggregators) on terms and conditions that are reasonable and nondiscriminatory (47 C.F.R.
+Federal regulations also require a local exchange company to makes its telecommunications services available for resale to other providers (except aggregators) on terms and conditions that are reasonable and nondiscriminatory (47 C.F.R.
 51.603).
 State commissions are responsible for determining those wholesale rates subject to federal standards (47 C.F.R.
 51.607).